10 Best Life Insurance Companies in Vermont

 Key Terms

-Nestled in the northeastern U.S., Vermont captivates with its stunning landscapes and vibrant cities.
-Burlington, with its 42,899 residents, and the quaint state capital of Montpelier showcase the unique allure of the Green Mountain State, which boasted a population of 626,299 in 2022.
+Vermont captivates with its stunning landscapes and lively cities, offering a distinct charm in the Northeast.
+Burlington, with its 42,899 residents, and the quaint capital of Montpelier highlight the Green Mountain State’s allure, which had a population of 626,299 in 2022.

 According to the Center for Disease Control and Prevention (CDC), the average life expectancy in Vermont is approximately 78.8 years which aligns with the national average life expectancy, which is currently around 79.05 years in the United States.
 Over the past few years, the leading causes of death in Vermont have been heart disease, cancer, and accidents.
 The homicide rate in Vermont is so low that it’s listed as “Not Applicable” on the CDC website.